University of Central Florida - College of Arts and Humanities/Department of Modern Languages and Literatures

 UCF Knight alumni are currently teaching, studying, and serving communities throughout the world and here in the United States.
 We have had numerous students received the prestigious International Fulbright Scholarship, teaching in countries such as China, Malaysia, and South Korea.
 Our students also apply for and receive the English Language Fellows scholarship, our most recent alumni in Bangladesh.
 Some of our student scholars go on pursue their PhD, including those at Georgetown and here at UCF.
 Our students who pursue teaching opportunities include those who have won the Sunshine State TESOL teaching award and the International TESOL teaching award!
 We have alumni teaching in public schools, intensive English programs, and universities both here (at the University of Central Florida) and abroad (Bilkent University in Turkey).
 We are proud of our alumni who strive to pursue their passion for teaching, research, community service, and scholarship wherever they go!

 (1) One official transcript (in a sealed envelope) from each college/university attended.
-(2) Official, competitive GRE score taken within the last five years.
-(3) Two letters of professional recommendation.
-(4) Background questionnaire (After an application is received, the graduate program will send the background questionnaire to the applicant.)
+Applicants applying to this program who have attended a college/university outside the United States must provide a course-by-course credential evaluation with GPA calculation.
+Credential evaluations are accepted from World Education Services (WES) or Josef Silny and Associates, Inc. only.
+(2) Two letters of professional recommendation.
+(3) Resume (4) Background questionnaire (After an application is received, the graduate program will send the background questionnaire to the applicant.)

 Students may start in the Fall, Spring or Summer semesters, which are late August, early January, or mid-May.
 RPCVs Fellows are strongly encouraged to start in the fall semester – late August.